 The drain hose from your dishwasher empties into the garbage disposal drain.
-If the disposal unit contains unground food or food sludge settles in the drainpipe below the disposal, it can prevent even the best dishwasher from draining properly.
+If the disposal unit contains unground food, or food sludge has settled in the drainpipe below the disposal, it can prevent even the best dishwasher from draining properly.
 Sometimes, running the disposal is all it takes to get the dishwasher draining again.

-In fact, get in the habit of leaving the water on and letting your garbage disposal run an additional 15 seconds after the food is gone.
+In fact, it’s a good idea to get in the habit of leaving the water on and letting your garbage disposal run an additional 15 seconds after the food is gone.
 This clears all remaining food that might otherwise remain in the P-trap drain beneath the disposal.

-If running the disposal doesn’t help (or if you don’t have one), it’s time to drain the water to take a closer look at possible culprits.
-Place absorbent towels around the base of the dishwasher and then remove the bottom dish tray by simply sliding it out.
-With the tray out of the way, use a plastic cup to scoop the dirty, foul-smelling water into a bucket for disposal.
+If running the garbage disposal doesn’t help (or you don’t have one), it’s time to drain the water in your dishwasher so that you can take a closer look at what could be causing the problem.
+Place absorbent towels around the base of the dishwasher and then remove the bottom dish basket by simply sliding it out.
+With the basket out of the way, use a plastic cup to scoop the dirty, foul-smelling water into a bucket for disposal.
 When the water level is too low to scoop, use towels to sop up the last bit in the bottom of the machine.

 Clean your dishwasher air gap.

 In most cases, a drain connection with a dishwasher air gap is the least likely to have problems, but whether yours has one depends on local building codes.
 Some communities require air gaps, but others require only a high loop under the sink cabinet in the hose.
 If your dishwasher has an air gap, it will typically be located next to your kitchen faucet (in the photo at right, the air gap is to the left of the spray nozzle).